 Stereotype Threat: How It Affects us and What We Can Do...

-by bcstaff uploaded 9 months ago
+by bcstaff uploaded a year ago

 3/26/2013 Claude Steele, Author of Whistling Vivaldi: And Other Clues to How Stereotypes Affect Us: "Stereotype Threat: How It Affects us and What We Can Do About It."
 Claude Steele, internationally renowned social scientist and Dean of the Graduate School of Education at Stanford, will discuss his theory of stereotype threat, which has been the focus of much of his research and writing throughout his academic career.
 The theory examines how people from different groups, being threatened by different stereotypes, can have quite different experiences in the same situation.
 It has also been used to understand group differences in performance ranging from the intellectual to the athletic.
 Steeles recent book, Whistling Vivaldi: And Other Clues to How Stereotypes Affect Us and What We Can Do, published in 2010, was based on this research and lays out a plan to mitigate the negative effects of stereotype threat